allazaytseva/Mode-SQL-Training-Yammer/Investigating a Drop in User Engagement/README.md

 ![Screen Shot 2022-11-07 at 2 33 58 PM](https://user-images.githubusercontent.com/95102899/200429857-71df8d12-a75a-44ad-982c-72727ca24107.png)

 After visualizing the results of our SQL-query, we see that there's a dip in engagement rate on users' phones.
+Next step here would be to report these findings to the Product Manager and ask the engineer team whether there have been any changes in the product.

+#### Engagement among new and existing users
+The Mode team has also suggested to check how the engagement rate is different among existing and new users.
+We are going to check that and see if the drop in engagement could be tracked to how long users have been using the product.